 - Turn off auto-posts.
 With smaller groups of less than 30 people, as it is more intimate, having auto-posts as clients complete workouts or hit goals can be very motivating.
 However, in massive groups, this can be overwhelming as every few minutes, there will be a new activity on the group.
 It will be better to turn off auto-posts and use other ways to motivate clients like weekly motivational videos or posting weekly summaries or leader boards.
 You can also split up a group into sub-teams to run contests.

 - Ensure to mention @everyone when needed.
 Be intentional whether you want to send a notification or not.
 In large groups, with the volume of posts, your posts might get lost easily.
 When you use @ to mention someone, they get an in-app notification.
-When you post something new, include @everyone in the text to trigger a notification.
-If the post is purely informational and should be discovered inline within all other content, leave this out.
+When you post something new, @everyone is automatically added in the text to trigger a notification.
+If the post is purely informational and should be discovered inline within all other content, you can leave this out.

 Use the above strategies to tailor the experience you need for your group.
 Here are some common scenarios are recommended settings: